 “I’m the base commander, sir,” I replied, shrugging my shoulders at the others.

-“Wait there,” the military man told me and the line went silent.
+“Wait there,” the military man told me then the line went silent.

 “Base Commander?”
 Mac looked at me with a giant grin.